 Hexavalent chromium was not included in other Canadian government chemical listings reviewed.

-Hexavalent chromium is used in the manufacturing of stainless steel and other alloys, pigments, wood preservatives and in leather tanning and metal finishing (chrome plating).[4,5] Chromium [VI] compounds are also used in smaller quantities in printer ink toners, textile dyes, drilling muds, and during water treatment and chemical production.[3,4]
+Hexavalent chromium is used to manufacture stainless steel and other alloys, pigments, and wood preservatives and in leather tanning and metal finishing (chrome plating).[4,8] Chromium [VI] compounds are also used in smaller quantities in printer ink toners, textile dyes, drilling muds, and during water treatment and chemical production.[3,4]

 Chromated copper arsenate (CCA) is a widely used wood preservative that contains hexavalent chromium.
-The use of CCA-treated wood for residential purposes was voluntarily phased out by the industry at the end of 2003.
+The use of CCA-treated wood for residential purposes was voluntarily phased out by industry at the end of 2003.
 Existing residential structures made with CCA-treated wood were not required to be removed.
-CCA is still used in wood preservation in industrial applications such as utility poles, pilings, and highway construction.
+CCA is still used to preserve wood for industrial applications such as utility poles, pilings, and highway construction.

 Canadian Production and Trade

 Canada has not mined chromium ores since the early 1900s, although there are deposits across the country.
-Recent exploration has taken place in Manitoba, Quebec and Newfoundland.
+There has been recent interest in mining chromite ores in Northern Ontario.

 Production and Trade